1/4 Divided By 3 In Fraction

 Q: What if the result of the multiplication is an improper fraction (where the numerator is larger than the denominator)?

 A: If the result is an improper fraction, you can convert it to a mixed number (a whole number and a fraction).
-For example, 10/3 can be written as 3 1/3.
+Here's one way to look at it: 10/3 can be written as 3 1/3.

 Q: Can I use a calculator to divide fractions?

 A: Yes, most calculators have the functionality to handle fraction division.
-However, understanding the underlying process is crucial for problem-solving and avoiding errors.
+That said, understanding the underlying process is crucial for problem-solving and avoiding errors.

 Q: How do I deal with mixed numbers in fraction division problems?